ywiyogo/AssetFolio/docs/lesson_learned.md

 # Lesson Learned

 This section documents the lesson learned of the development process.
 It aims for the developers, not for the users.
+My main motivation to start this project was to build a simple scaleable application which applies the following concepts:

+* multi-platform build using CMake, one source code for creating an application that runs on Windows 10, all Linux Distribution and macOS.
+* the [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) or [onion architecture](https://jeffreypalermo.com/2008/07/the-onion-architecture-part-1/) which separates the core logic, use case logic, controllers and the frameworks.
+The architecture allows us to switch the GUI frameworks (Qt5 or wxWidget) and the data sources (API or web-crawling) in the application code.
+* C++ multi-threading and message pasing.

+Any comments and critics regarding those three concepts are welcome.

 ## Concurrency and MessageQueue